turtl/www/docs/security/remember-me.md

 security for convenience for people with longer passwords who don't want to log in by hand each time.

-Stay logged in uses the concept of login tokens: an object that store's the user's id, master key, auth token, and username.
+Stay logged in uses the concept of login tokens: an object that stores the user's id, master key, auth token, and username.
 This is essentially a "key" to log in.
 It does not include the user's password, but it can be used to log in to the user's account.